-The project site plans depicts a total of 10 bicycle lockers and four bicycle racks on the north side patio of the project site.
-The proposed bicycle facilities are adequate based on the City of Sunnyvale's Municipal Code 19.46.150(c) for bicycle parking.
+The project site plans depict a total of six bicycle lockers and two bicycle racks on the north patio of the project site.
+The proposed bicycle facilities meet the requirements of the City of Sunnyvale's Municipal Code 19.46.150(c) for bicycle parking.